 Using data mining tools and techniques across key markets helps to identify trends and make predictions.
 With the help of data mining tools, EHS software developers solve the problem of the inefficient use of the emission credits that routinely results in halting the production.

-AI technologies allow to track operational processes and monitor emissions in order to detect problematic areas and anomalies in real time.
-On the basis of the input data, an AI-based predictable operational model can estimate emissions, identify warning signs of potential problems and preemptively resolve them before they occur, minimizing human intervention.
+AI technologies allow to track operational processes and monitor emissions in order to detect problematic areas and anomalies in real-time.
+On the basis of the input data, an AI-based predictable operational model can estimate emissions, identify warning signs of potential problems, and preemptively resolve them before they occur, minimizing human intervention.

 Cisco is one of the brightest cases of AI utilization in the EHS sector.
 The company realized that it must find some effective solution of the safety problem of the employees to reduce the risk for human life and health.
+It’s a case of PPE monitoring safety system that can be easily replicated by any company, Softengi.

 Recently Cisco, which is besides a multinational technology conglomerate that manufactures telecommunications equipment, launched a project to develop an Automated Intelligent System for Assuring Safe Working Environments, known as AI-SAFE.
 The project was initiated by the UK’s innovation agency and aims at automating safety checks in the workplace.